gammasoft71/Examples_wxWidgets/README.md

 ## Events

-[ApplicationIdle](src/Application/ApplicationIdle) Shows how to create an application and Idle event with wxApp.
+[ApplicationIdle](src/Application/ApplicationIdle) Shows how to create an application and catch idle event.

 [FormAndEvents](src/Events/FormAndEvents) Shows how to create a form and catch events.